 While these two are often confused, they are designed for slightly different applications.

-• Our Recommendation: For most spandex projects, especially those with high stretch (50% or more), a stretch needle is the superior choice.
+Our Recommendation: For most spandex projects, especially those with high stretch (50% or more), a stretch needle is the superior choice.
 While a ballpoint needle can work for some projects, a stretch needle is a must-have for a professional and seamless finish.
 Brands like Schmetz are the industry standard and offer a wide variety of sizes.
+Our how to sew stretch fabric guide covers needle selection in detail for all common spandex-blend fabric types.

 2. Super Stretch Needles